-Panel Member 9: Only 8 (half) of 16 TEP members responded to the face validity question; of those, 3 moderately agreed and 5 strongly agreed that the measure accomplished its purpose to enable CMS to identify hospitals with notably higher and lower payments for AMI episodes.
-The correlation of the AMI payment measure with the MSPB measure was low (0.281) but does indicate higher spending on Medicare FFS beneficiaries is associated with higher spending on AMI patients.
-Finally, the observed payment breakdowns aligned with the distribution of the provider-level risk-standardized payments.
+Panel Member 9: Only 8 (half) of 16 TEP members responded to the face validity question; of those, 1 responded somewhat agree, 3 moderately agreed and 4 strongly agreed that the measure accomplished its purpose to enable CMS to identify hospitals with notably higher and lower payments for HF episodes.
+The correlation of the HF payment measure with the MSPB measure was higher than a similar measure (AMI) at 0.543 indicating higher spending on Medicare FFS beneficiaries is associated with higher spending on HF patients.
+Finally, the observed payment breakdowns aligned with the distribution of the providerlevel risk-standardized payments.